Tazeg/hugo-blog-jeffprod/README.md

 ```
 hugo new post/my-first-post.md
 ```
 And edit this new file `content/post/my-first-post.md`.
+You can use [HUGO shortcodes](https://gohugo.io/content-management/shortcodes/) and [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ### Render